pandrei/GSoC/proposal.md

 <br>
 <p align="justify">
 &emsp; I have reached out to the Node community and what I learned is that the running node module  is not a process, you just run some code in a 'v8 context'.
 Each module in node is run in a v8 context, and node sets some context globals like `module` and `require`.
 If you need to allow `require` or native code it's not a viable choice.
 NaCl is an overall no-go because it's developed to sandbox applications(threads) with limited requirements and it has no mechanisms to limit access to what we seek.
 It's has binary behaviour.
 It either allows it or not.

+&emsp; To put it simply, the Chrome-like sandboxing(each process being sandboxed sepparetely) is not suitable for Atom.
+The other alternative, sandboxing threads, isn't straight-forward at all, it might not even be possible as you need to allow stuff like "require".
+Require can be indeed rewritten to a more secure model, but, imo, that can only happen at JS context level, not at native code level.
 </p>

 ### Using containers